List of Coronation Street characters introduced in 2019: Alina Pop

 On 8 March 2019, it was announced that the characters would be involved in an issue-led story about modern slavery alongside Eileen Grimshaw (Sue Cleaver) and Jan Lozinski (Piotr Baumann).
 The story begins when Seb discovers Alina living in "squalid conditions" after entering the UK from Eastern Europe through a "human trafficking ring".
 Alina is helped by Seb, who endangers his life and other lives too.
 The story team worked with Salvation Army on the story.
 Kathy Betteridge, director of anti-trafficking and modern slavery, was pleased that Coronation Street was tackling the subject.
 Series producer Iain MacLeod wanted to highlight that "slavery hides in plain sight" since the topic is "one of the biggest hidden scandals in the UK today".
 He observed that various low-cost businesses could be run by employees who have been "coerced, threatened and exploited" in a similar fashion to Alina.

+In July 2024, it was announced that Porojnicu would be returning with her return scenes coming up in further episodes.
+She is set to come face to face with Tyrone after his mother, Cassie Plummer (Claire Sweeney), tricks her by bringing her to him in her taxi, instead of the airport as requested.
+This occurs after she crosses paths with Fiz, whom Tyrone is now married to, in Frescho's car park.
+Alina tells her that she wanted to keep her distance and is only back in the UK for a trial regarding a human trafficking group in Romania.
+Fiz had previously been informed about this trial by Debbie Webster (Sue Devaney) and Rita Tanner (Barbara Knox).

 Corey Brent

 Corey Brent, played by Maximus Evans, first appeared on 8 May 2019.
 Corey is a student at Weatherfield High who shows an interest in Asha Alahan (Tanisha Gorey), only after he is rejected by Amy Barlow (Elle Mulvaney).
 Corey begins a relationship with Asha, which he later ends.
 In an attempt to impress him, Asha undresses during an online video chat, which he records.
 Classmate Kelly Neelan (Millie Gibson) shares the video on social media.
 Asha eventually forgives Corey and the pair reconcile their relationship.
 When Asha forms a friendship and eventual romantic spark with Nina Lucas (Mollie Gallagher), Corey makes rude remarks about her and her gothic sense of style.
 In May 2021, alongside Kelly and other friends, Corey attacks Nina and her boyfriend Seb Franklin (Harry Visinoni) and Seb dies as a result of the attack.
 At his trial, Corey claimed that it was Kelly that had attacked Seb and that he had tried to stop her, when it was in fact Kelly that had tried to stop him.
 The jury believe this and Kelly is sentenced to prison whilst Corey is found not guilty, much to the distress and anger of Nina and Seb's mother Abi.